tpetera/azure-terraform-iac/README.md

 ## Project goal

-The project goal is to build an automation that can deploy Server instance(s) on Azure, running Nginx and mySQL on it.
+The project goal is to build an automation that can deploy Server instances (VM count 3 by default) on Azure, running Nginx and mySQL on the VM instances.
 All by Terraform and GitHub Action as code.
 We also build a manual Destroy Workflow.

 *(Although the code works in a prod environment, the main goal of this project is DevOps automation learning in Azure environment.)*